Matechs-Digital/practical-fp-in-ts-may-2021/README.md

 - Managing Resources with the Managed Data-Type
 - Using Layers to structure dependency construction
 - A quick overview of the tools in the box (queues, ref, schedule, stream, etc.)
-- Build a minimal HTTP server that executed queries against PostgreSQL
+- Build a minimal HTTP server that executes queries against PostgreSQL

 ## Organization